jar-toiv/fullstackopen-avoin-yliopisto2/README.md

 ## This repo contains FullstackOpen course exercises from part 3 Node.js and Express

+### Update

+Exercise seem to require this be backend while using repo FullstackOpen Avoin Yliopisto - osa2-the-phonebook as a front.
+Might need to make new repo for this to work.

 ## Materiaalin tekijä ja lisenssi

 Kurssimateriaalin osat 0-8 ja 13 on tehnyt [Matti Luukkainen](https://github.com/mluukkai).